 The quickest and easiest way to convert SQLite to MySQL is by exporting an SQL Database to a Dump File, and then importing the SQLite Dump into MySQL Database.

-- You can export an SQLite Database to Dump File using the .dump command.
+- You can export an SQLite Database to a Dump File using the .dump command.

 sqlite3 sample.db .dump > dump.sql